Two-stage Least Squares with Clustered Data under the Local Average Treatment Effect Framework: Simulation

 \subsection{Test and estimation with heterogeneous clusters}

 We now illustrate the properties of the test for \ch.
 We fix the number of clusters at $G = 100$ and the cluster size at $n_g = 20$ for all $g$.
-Assume that there are two types of clusters.
+Assume two types of clusters.
 The first $50$ clusters, $g = \ot{50}$, are of the first type and have no \cfe.
-The remaining $50$ clusters, $g = 51, \ldots, 100$, are of the second type and have a \cfe\ equal to $\delta$, where $\delta$ is a tuning parameter capturing the degree of heterogeneity.
+The remaining $50$ clusters, $g = 51, \ldots, 100$, are of the second type and have a \cfe\ equal to $\delta$, where $\delta$ is a tuning parameter governing the degree of heterogeneity.
 The clusters are homogeneous if and only if $\delta = 0$.
-Define $\alpha_g = 1_{\{g > 50\}} \delta$ for $\otg$.
-When $\delta \neq 0$, $\ag$ represents heterogeneous \cfes\ across different types of clusters.
+Define $\alpha_g = 1_{\{g > 50\}}\delta$ for $\otg$.
+When $\delta \neq 0$, $\ag$ represents heterogeneous \cfes\ across different cluster types.

 To facilitate illustration, we assume a constant treatment effect of $\tau = 0$ for all units.
 For each cluster $\otg$, we generate $(Z_i, D_i, Y_i)$ for $\ig$ as follows: \begini \item $U_i$ are \iid\ with $\pr(\uc) = 0.7$ and $\pr(\un) = 0.3$; \item $Z_i$ are independent $ \textup{Bernoulli}(e_g)$, where $e_g = 1/\{1 + \exp(-0.5 \alpha_g)\}$; \item $D_i = Z_i \cdot \ouc $; \item $\yi = \yio = \yiz = \ag + \epi$, where $\epi \simiid\mn(0, 1)$. \endi The definition of $e_g$ implies that clusters with larger $\alpha_g$ have higher IV probabilities, so the IV distributions are also heterogeneous across clusters.